All Episodes

 President Bush, 26%.

-Government politicians not specific, 21%.
+Government politicians, not specific, 21%.

 They're the ones that set the world oil price more than anybody else these days, including over OPEC.

-But because it would be too complicated to explain that, uh you dump on the convenient enemy, the villain, which is big oil.
+But because it would be too complicated to explain that, you dump on the convenient enemy, the villain, which is big oil.

-That's what's uh mistaken about this.
+That's what's mistaken about this.

 Ignorance is leading policy.